pmichali/lazyjack/README.md

 ### Work Area (work-area)
 By default, the `/tmp/lazyjack` area is used to place configuration files, certificates, etc. that are used by `lazyjack`.
 For security purposes, you should select a secure location, by overriding the value in this field.
+On each `init` run, the area is deleted and recreated, with permissions restricting write access to user and group.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred